-I began making swimsuits because I like being active on the beach and I could never find a suitable bikini set that is both nice and comfortable at the same time.
+I began making swimsuits because I like being active on the beach and I could never find a bikini that is both nice and comfortable at the same time.
 I would be frustrated going from store to store and not finding anything that I like.

 If you are not drafting your own patterns and bought a ready made swimsuit pattern, here are some tips that I found useful:

-1. Use a stretch needle for your sewing machine: It is possible to sew a swimsuit even with a basic sewing machine if you have the right needle for it.
+1. Use a stretch needle on your sewing machine: It is possible to sew a swimsuit even with a basic sewing machine if you have the right needle for it.
 Buy “stretch needle” for your sewing machine.

 4. Inserting cups: If your pattern does not include cups and you would like to add them, here are two different ways to do it:

 7. Use elastic that has the exact same size as given in the instructions: I usually change the patterns a bit and improvise from the materials that I already have.
 When I was making my first surf bikini, I used elastic that is 1.2 cm instead of 1 cm.
 Sounds like a small difference isn’t it?
 Well, this made closing the binding from the wrong side so difficult.
-I did not have enough fabric left to close the binding and so I had to unstitch many times and I hand stitched parts of the back.
+I did not have enough fabric left to close the binding and so I had to rip open the seams many times and I hand stitched parts of the back.
 Thus, for my second bikini I bought exactly 1 cm elastic and it worked much better.

 Let me know if these tips were helpful and have fun sewing your bikini!